Porter Robinson: 2014–2019: Worlds and Virtual Self

 Virtual Self released a self-titled EP on November 29, 2017.
 He held a debut live performance on December 8, 2017, in Brooklyn, New York City.
 Virtual Self shows continued in 2018, with appearances at multiple festivals including Ultra Music Festival, Electric Daisy Carnival, and Bonnaroo, followed by three Europe shows and a two-month North American "UTOPiA SySTEM" tour.
 Robinson also released "Angel Voices" on July 20, 2018, a happy-hardcore infused remix of "Ghost Voices".

 On March 4, 2019, Robinson announced Multiverse Music Festival, a one-day festival in Oakland, California, featuring a self-curated lineup and co-presented by Goldenvoice, slated for June 15 in Middle Harbor Shoreline Park.
 The name of the festival was changed to Second Sky Music Festival four days later due to complaints from local promoters that had organized a fest in Oakland with a similar name the previous year.
 A second day was added during presale due to tickets for the original date selling out rapidly, sharing all but one act from the first day's lineup.
 Robinson stated in an interview with Pollstar that "The main reason I wanted to do an artist-curated festival is I have this fantasy of there being a place where all of my favorite music can coexist."
 Shortly after announcing Second Sky's lineup, Robinson announced another Virtual Self show, a series of six DJ sets under his own name, and later, two more Virtual Self appearances.

-In June 2019, Robinson's organization, The Robinson Malawi Fund, donated $154,000 to patients with Burkitt Lymphoma in Malawi using money raised by the Second Sky Music Festival and matched donations from Robinson.
-Robinson, in June 2019, started the Robinson Malawi Fund after his brother Mark beat cancer.
+In June 2019, Robinson started The Robinson Malawi Fund after his brother Mark beat cancer.
+The organization donated $154,000 for patients with Burkitt Lymphoma in Malawi using money raised by the Second Sky Music Festival and matched donations from Robinson.